k2jac9/agentic-drift/PROJECT_STATUS.md

 ## 🎯 Project Overview

-DriftStudio is an enterprise-grade data drift detection platform that **predicts and adapts to data drift before it happens**, built using:
+Agentic-drift is an enterprise-grade data drift detection platform that **predicts and adapts to data drift before it happens**, built using:

 - **SPARC Methodology**: Systematic development from Specification to Completion
 - **AgentDB**: Frontier memory system with Reflexion, Skill Library, and Causal Memory